-Requirement RBT+MCTP RBT Type МСТР Туре Туре One or more MAC Addresses per package shall be provisioned for the MC.
-Required Required Optional The OCP NIC 3.0 platform may choose to use the NIC vendor allocated MAC addresses for the BMC.
-The usage of provisioned MAC addresses are BMC implementation specific and is outside the scope of this specification.
-The recommended MAC address allocation scheme is stated below.
-Assumptions: 1.
-The number of BMCs or virtual BMCs is the same as the number of hosts (1:1 relationship between each host and the BMC).
-2. The maximum number of partitions on each port is the same.
+Requirement RBT+MCTP RBT Type МСТР

+Туре Туре

+One or more MAC Addresses per package shall be Required Required Optional

+provisioned for the MC.

+The OCP NIC 3.0 platform may choose to use the NIC vendor

+allocated MAC addresses for the BMC.

+The usage of provisioned MAC addresses are BMC

+implementation specific and is outside the scope of this

+specification.

+The recommended MAC address allocation scheme is stated

+below.

+Assumptions:

+1. The number of BMCs or virtual BMCs is the same as

+the number of hosts (1:1 relationship between each

+host and the BMC).

+2. The maximum number of partitions on each port is

+the same.

 Variables:

-Table 45: MC MAC Address Provisioning Requirements num_ports - Number of Ports on the OCP NIC 3 card max_parts - Maximum number of partitions on port num_hosts - Number of hosts supported by the NIC first_addr - The MAC address of the first port 0 a on the first host for the first partition on that port host_addr[i] - base MAC address of ith host (if a num host s-1)) bmc_addr[i] - base MAC address of ith BMC (0 ≤ i ≤ num_hosts-1) Formulae: host_addr[i] = first_addr + inum_ports(max_parts+1) The assignment of MAC address used by ith host or port j for the partition k is out of the scope of this specification.
-1 bmc_addr[i] = host_addr[i] + num_portsmax_par ts • The MAC address used by i th BMC on port j, where 0 ≤ i ≤ num_hosts-1 and 0 ≤ j ≤ num_ports -1 is bmc_addr[i] + j Support at least one of the following mechanism for provisioned MC MAC Address retrieval: • NC-SI Control/RBT (DMTF DSP0222 compliant) Required Required Optional NC-SI Control/MCTP (DMTF DSP0261 compliant) Note: This capability is planned to be included in revision 1 of the DSP0222 NC-SI specification.
-2 For DMTF DSP0222 1.1 compliant OCP NIC 3.0 implementations, MC MAC address retrieval shall be supported using NC-SI OEM commands.
-An OCP NIC 3.0 implementation, that is compliant with DMTF DSP0222 that t defines standard NC-SI commands for MC MAC address retrieval, shall support those NC-SI commands.
+• num_ports - Number of Ports on the OCP NIC 3.0 card max parts - Maximum number of partitions on a • max_parts - Maximum number of partitions on a port num_hosts - Number of hosts supported by the NIC first_addr - The MAC address of the first port on the first host for the first partition on that port host_addr[i] - base MAC address of ith host (0 ≤ i ≤ num_hosts-1) bmc_addr[i] - base MAC address of ith BMC (0 ≤ i ≤ num_hosts-1) Formulae: host_addr[i] = first_addr + inum_ports(max_parts+1) The assignment of MAC address used by ith host on port j for the partition k is out of the scope of this specification. bmc_addr[i] = host_addr[i] + num_portsmax_parts • The MAC address used by i th BMC on port j, where 0 ≤ i ≤ num_hosts-1 and 0 ≤ j ≤ num_ports -1 is bmc_addr[i] + j Support at least one of the following mechanism for provisioned MC MAC Address retrieval: Required Required Optional NC-SI Control/RBT (DMTF DSP0222 compliant) NC-SI Control/MCTP (DMTF DSP0261 compliant) Note: This capability is planned to be included in revision 1.2 of the DSP0222 NC-SI specification.
+For DMTF DSP0222 1.1 compliant OCP NIC 3.0 implementations, MC MAC address retrieval shall be supported using NC-SI OEM commands.
+An OCP NIC 3.0 implementation, that is compliant with DMTF DSP0222 that defines standard NC-SI commands for MC MAC address retrieval, shall support those NC-SI commands.